 Journeying down the river, from beautiful Lookout Mountain, past Talladega National Forest, and just past the “rumbling water” of Wetumpka, the river takes on a new name, the Alabama.
 From there, the Alabama River flows on to Mobile and the Gulf of Mexico.

-The Coosa Valley is steeped in history, having been ruled by the Muscogee (Creek) and Cherokee while being claimed, alternately, by the Spanish, French (who considered the Coosa and Alabama Rivers the “key to the country”) and British.
-The United States then took up arms to defend the Native Americans claims to the Coosa, before eventually forcing them out, making them walk the Trail of Tears before allowing them back onto reserves.
-The riverboat era and decades of King Cotton were a way of life that inspired the creation of Popeye the Sailorman.
-Unfortunately, the history of environmental injustices in the Coosa Valley is of equal magnitude.
+The Coosa Valley is steeped in history, having been ruled by both the Muscogee (Creek) and Cherokee while being claimed, alternately, by the Spanish, French (who considered the Coosa and Alabama Rivers the “key to the country”) and British.
+The United States then took up arms to defend the Native Americans claims to the Coosa, before eventually forcing them out to claim it as their own, making the natives walk the Trail of Tears before allowing them back onto reserves.
+The riverboat era and decades of King Cotton that followed were a way of life that inspired the creation of Popeye the Sailorman.

 On June 2, 2010 the American Rivers environmental group rated the Coosa as the tenth most endangered river in the United States.
 The main threat, the group said, was hydropower dams.
 36 species were pushed into extinction when Alabama Power impounded the river for hydroelectric power in the 20th century.
 According to the Center for Biological Diversity, this is the greatest modern extinction event in the history of North America.
 Historically, the river was habitat for 147 species of fish, 91 species of snail (82 endemic, 34 total extinct), 53 species of mussels (11 endemic, 6 extinct, 5 of which were endemic).